Prepare the C-CDA

 Connecting for C-CDA Document Submission

-OneHealthPort provides several options for secure transport of the C-CDAs to the CDR.
+OneHealthPort provides options for secure transport of the C-CDAs to the CDR.
 Once connected you can begin submission of the prepared C-CDA documents to the CDR.

 C-CDA Implementation Guide